-Use these summer foods to keep yourself in top shape.
+Use these summer foods to keep yourself in lean shape.

 If you’ve started planning to get into summer shape then we’ve got news for you: you missed the boat pal.
 While you were busy relaxing in the winter and spring, you were missing the perfect opportunities to start getting yourself in the best shape possible for the summer.
 We all have times that we’re a bit bloated, especially after the winter and some of spring.
 That’s why we advocate working out year round so that when the time comes to start cutting down a bit for summer you’ll already be halfway there by the end of spring.

-It’s Memorial Day and the summer is just around the corner – but does that mean you should just give up on your fitness goals and stuff your face with cheeseburgers this weekend?
+It’s Independence Day and the summer is here – but does that mean you should just give up on your fitness goals and stuff your face with cheeseburgers this weekend?
 Not a chance in hell.
 In fact, you should be considering some last minute diet options that could end up doing you some good during the summer.
 Who knows, maybe you can start seeing some progress before summers end.
 But whether you’ve been working out hard all year round or if you’re just starting now, we’ve got some summer foods, particularly fruits, that will help you get to your shredded best, hopefully, by fall.

 Another great summer food, blueberries should be your best friend.
 If you’re looking to thrash your muscles in the gym then you’re going to want your muscles to hold up to the task and this fruit can help greatly.
 Besides it’s great antioxidant properties, blueberries are great for helping with muscle fatigue.